Stability of Aggregation Graph Neural Networks: Numerical Experiments

 where $P_{max}$ is the total power budget.

 {\bf{Architectures.}} We parameterize the power allocation policy as an Agg-GNN architecture.
-The CNN in the Agg-GNN has 10 layers with 10 filter taps in each layer.
-The nonlinearity function is ReLu.
-The architectures labeled with `WithPel' are trained across Lipschitz and integral Lipschitz filters in the first layer while architectures with `NoPel' learn from all filters.
+The CNN in the Agg-GNN has 3 layers with 5 filter taps in each layer.
+The nonlinearity function is ReLU.
+We use the term ``AggGNNwithPel" to label numerical results in those scenarios where we add a penalty term in the loss function to minimize the Lipschitz and integral Lipschitz constants of the filters in the first layer of the CNN stage.
+The term ``AggGNNNoPel" is the label for those results in which the filters are Lipschitz and integral Lipschitz but no penalty term is used to reduce the value of the Lipschitz and integral Lipschitz constants.
 The number of aggregations in the Agg-GNN architectures is set as the number of nodes in the graph (`AggGNNNoPelN'), half of the number of nodes (`AggGNNNoPelN2'), quarter of the number of nodes (`AggGNNNoPelN4', `AggGNNWithPelN4') and one eigth of the number of nodes (`AggGNNNoPelN8', `AggGNNWithPelN8') respectively.

 {\bf{Training setting.}} We train the architectures with `NoPel' by a primal-dual updating method while the others minimize the loss plus a penalty term to regularize the smoothness of the filter function in the first layer.
 We use an ADAM optimizer with learning rate set as 0.005 and forgetting factors set as 0.9, 0.999.
 We run 50 network realizations to get an average performance of these architectures.
 In each data realization, we train for 4,000 iterations.
-The evaluation metric is the sum-of-capacity of all the transmitter-receiver pairs in the wireless network under the resource allocation policy.
+The evaluation metric is the average capacity of all the transmitter-receiver pairs in the wireless network under the resource allocation policy.

+{\bf{Discriminability.}} By testing all the trained architectures after $4,000$ iterations, we can get the average capacity of over each channel averaging across random channel conditions in Table \ref{tab:dis-wireless}.
+We can see that Agg-GNNs perform better when the number of aggregations are larger as more information is aggregated for making the optimal decision.